 On Friday, Oct.
-11, at Jackson’s Center for the Arts, Shift and Slow Food in the Tetons will present a vibrant, dynamic celebration of local food and drink in conjunction with Slow Food’s Slowtoberfest.
+11, 2013 at Jackson’s Center for the Arts, Shift and Slow Food in the Tetons presented a vibrant, dynamic celebration of local food and drink in conjunction with Slow Food’s Slowtoberfest.

 Food is the cornerstone of life, and sustainable food systems are a critical component of future viability.
 How does Jackson Hole, an isolated, high-altitude ecosystem with severe weather and a remarkably short growing season, create a sustainable food system?

-Early in the evening, attendees will feast on home-grown foods paired with regional libations as part of Slow Food’s Slowtoberfest.
-While dining, they’ll be able to take in demonstrations on everything from butchering to canning to composting.
-Once properly sated, they’ll retire to the Center Theater, where a foodie film festival will continue to enlighten and entertain.
+Early in the evening, attendees feasted on home-grown foods paired with regional libations as part of Slow Food’s Slowtoberfest.
+While dining, they took in demonstrations on everything from butchering to canning to composting.
+Once properly sated, they retired to the Center Theater, where a foodie film festival continued to enlighten and entertain.

-Even intermission, complete with local desserts and libations, promises to be fun.
+Even intermission, complete with local desserts and libations, made for a fun evening.